What is the Fastest Way to Heal Swollen Gums? (10 Emergency Remedies That Work!)

 • Important: Never swallow—can cause gastrointestinal irritation

-7. Chamomile Tea Compress (Best for Irritation from Appliances)
+7. Chamomile Tea Compress for Swollen Gums (Best for Irritation from Appliances)

 • Mechanism: Bisabolol and chamazulene inhibit 5-lipoxygenase pathway